 - That the land, even though he moves around on it, will belong to his descendants.

-At this point Jacob offers sacrifice and renews his worship and faith at Bethel (House of God).
+At this point Jacob offers a sacrifice and renews his worship as well as faith at Bethel (House of God).

 Rachel dies giving birth to the 12th son.

 - She calls him "son of sorrow" but Jacob re-names his "son of my right hand."

 - They were on their way from Bethel south to where his father, Isaac, lived.